Mixed Commuting Varieties over simple Lie algebras: Introduction

 \subsection{Main results}

 The paper is organized as follows.
 We first review terminology and notation in Section \ref{notation}.
-Then in Section \ref{3 by 3 matrices}, we study the properties of $C_r(z_{\sub})$ where $z_{\sub}$ is the centralizer of the subregular element corresponding to the partition $[n-1, 1]$ in $\mathfrak{gl}_n$.
+Then in Section \ref{3 by 3 matrices}, we study the properties of $C_r(z_{\sub})$ where $z_{\sub}$ is the centralizer of the subregular nilpotent element corresponding to the partition $[n-1, 1]$ in $\mathfrak{gl}_n$.
 In particular, let $\g=\fraksl_n$ and $p\nmid n$.
-Then we prove that for every $r\ge 1$, $C_r(z_{\sub})$ is a product of an affine space of dimension $(n-2)r$ with a determinantal variety generated by all $2\times 2$-minors over a $(3\times r)$-matix of indeterminants; hence it is normal and Cohen-Macaulay (cf. Theorem \ref{commuting variety over z_sub}).
+Then we prove that for every $r\ge 1$, $C_r(z_{\sub})$ is a product of an affine space of dimension $(n-2)r$ with a determinantal variety; hence it is normal and Cohen-Macaulay (cf. Theorem \ref{commuting variety over z_sub}).
 Next, we apply our calculations to compute the dimensions of $C_r(\fraksl_3)$ and $C_r(\mathfrak{gl}_3)$.
 Note that the latter variety was proved to be irreducible by Kirillov and Neretin \cite{KN:1987}, see also \cite{Gu:1992}; hence the dimension easily follows.
 Our method does not depend on the irreducibility of this variety.
 We also emphasize the impact of the characteristic $p$, i.e. $p\mid n$, on the commuting variety $C_r(\fraksl_3)$ (cf. Remark \ref{remark2 p=3}).

-In Section \ref{mixed commuting varieties}, we investigate mixed commuting varieties over $\overline{\calO}_{\sub}$, $\N$, and $\fraksl_3$.
+In Section \ref{mixed commuting varieties}, we investigate mixed commuting varieties over $\fraksl_3$ with $V_i$'s either $\overline{\calO}_{\sub}$, $\N$, or $\fraksl_3$.
 Our key ingredient is determinantal varieties over certain matrices.
 In particular, by analyzing the intersections $z_{\sub}\cap\overline{\calO_{\sub}}$ and $z_{\sub}\cap\N$, we reduce to the problem of computing the dimension of the varieties generated by 2 by 2 minors of the following matrix of indeterminates

-We can also generalize this result for any arbitrarily large matrix (cf. Theorem \ref{general matrix}).
-This observation implies the dimension formula for mixed commuting varieties.
+We can also generalize this result for any arbitrarily large matrix (cf. Theorem \ref{general matrix}), which gives an interesting property of determinantal rings.
 Moreover, we are able to determine whether a mixed commuting variety is irreducible or not (cf. Theorems \ref{main theorem} and \ref{irreduciblity}).